 1. INTRODUCTION

 Campylobacter has been implicated as a common cause of diarrhoeal illness world-wide (Fischer et al., 2025).
 The infectious diseases caused by bacteria of the genus Campylobacter are known as campylobacteriosis (Altekruse et al., 1999).
-In developing countries like India, Campylobacter infections are especially frequent in children under the age of 2 years, sometimes resulting in death (World Health Organization, 2020).
-Highest risk of morbidity, mortality, and prolonged illness is among immunocompromised and elderly patients otherwise patients typically experience a self-limited diarrheal illness lasting 5 to 7 days.
+In developing countries like India, Campylobacter infections are persistent in children under the age of 2 years, sometimes resulting in death (World Health Organization, 2020).
+The highest risk of morbidity, mortality, and prolonged illness is among immunocompromised and elderly patients otherwise, patients typically experience a self-limited diarrheal illness lasting 5 to 7 days.
 Animals, particularly livestock such as poultry, cattle, and swine, serve as asymptomatic reservoirs of Campylobacter species, contributing to environmental contamination and zoonotic transmission (Kaakoush et al., 2015).

 Beyond its role in foodborne illnesses, Campylobacter infection has been implicated in post-infectious autoimmune disorders, most notably Guillain-Barré Syndrome (GBS), a severe neurological condition characterized by acute flaccid paralysis (Epps et al., 2013).
 Given the zoonotic nature of campylobacteriosis, monitoring its prevalence in animals and implementing effective control measures are essential for mitigating human infection risks (Silva et al., 2011).